 Interestingly, the Explorer's large storage capacity (which we loved) can get in the way of its stability.
 If you add larger loads but don't balance them properly, stability suffers.
 So it is essential to even out and secure your load before launch.

 This SUP scored well in the glide metric, but it wasn't at the top of the class.
 Because of the Explorer's low weight, it's able to skim the water well.
 But its slightly bulkier profile proved a bit slower than the sleekest boats in the review.
 However, nearly all of our testers found the difference to be negligible during mellow sessions with friends or solo sunset cruises.
-If you are into longer missions and seek a boat with serious glide, we recommend the Red Paddle Co Explorer, our Top Pick for Performance.
+If you are into longer missions and seek a boat with serious glide, we recommend the Red Paddle Co Explorer, our Top Pick for Touring.

 The Explorer's fin setup is unique.
 Only a handful of other boards use the same design.
 The board features two hard, smaller fins, with one larger removable middle fin.
 Most of our testers greatly appreciate this setup.
 It adds stability and glide performance on the open water and allows for extra stability in shallow water when you need to remove the larger fin for safety.
 A drawback to this design is that it does not let you roll the board as tightly as we'd like, but it still packs down compactly.

 The profile of this board and the slight nose rocker landed it near the top of the pack in this metric.
 Only the more aggressively rockered Hala boards outmaneuver the Isle.
-The Hala boards have the advantage of rear stomp pads.
+The Hala boards also have the advantage of rear stomp pads.

 Ease of Transport

 The Explorer is a cinch to transport, with a comfortable middle handle that easily allowed testers to tackle a rowdy portage through scrub and mud.
-Plus, rear and front handles allow two people to tag team the carry.
+Plus, rear and front handles allow two people to tag-team the carry.
 Another bonus, its lightweight construction didn't tire us out.

-With an included backpack, the Explorer easily rolls up and packs away, with plenty of extra room for snacks and a towel.
+With an included backpack, the Explorer easily rolls up and packs away with plenty of extra room for snacks and a towel.
 The pack is well padded, although some testers felt that there was almost too much padding.